 MHA works in partnership with the American Hospital Association (AHA), LeadingAge (formerly AAHSA), the National Hospice and Palliative Care Organization and the National Association for Home Care & Hospice to represent the interests of our members in Washington, D.C.
-MHA keeps Montana’s congressional delegation and other federal policymakers informed by providing analysis of federal health policies and the impact on Montana’s rural providers.
+MHA keeps Montana’s congressional delegation and other federal policymakers informed by providing analysis of federal health policies and their impact on Montana’s health care providers.

-MHA’s federal advocacy agenda includes a variety of issues affecting Medicare, Medicaid, health information technology, workforce development and Indian Health Services.
+MHA’s federal advocacy agenda includes a variety of issues related to health care coverage, Medicare, Medicaid, health information technology, workforce development and Indian Health Services.
 Key issues include:

 - Preservation of provider fees as a mechanism for helping to adequately finance the Medicaid program.

 - Minimizing the impact of budget deficit reductions on health care providers and identifying alternatives to provider payment cuts to achieve budget savings.

 - Development of clinical and health information technology that sustains and improves quality of care and patient safety.

 - Public policies that strengthen provider-hospital relationships, alignment and clinical integration and access to physician and nurse practitioner services.